1949 Quarter Value (2026 Guide): Errors List, ā€œDā€ & No Mint Mark Worth

 Survival Distribution

-The Philadelphia issue has a slightly better survival rate at 9.9871% with an estimated 930,000 coins remaining, compared to the Denver mint’s 9.9321% survival rate with about 1,000,000 surviving pieces.
+The Philadelphia issue has a slightly better survival rate at 9.9871% with an estimated 930,000 coins remaining, compared to Denver’s 9.9321% with about 1,000,000 surviving pieces.
+However, survival rate across all grades tells only part of the story — the survival rate of high-grade examples (MS-65 and above) is far smaller, a direct consequence of the poor strike quality that plagued Philadelphia production in 1949.

 Also Read: Top 100 Most Valuable Washington Quarter Worth Money (1932 – 1998)

-The Easy Way to Know your 1949 quarter value
+The Easy Way to Know Your 1949 Quarter Value

 1949 Quarter Value Guides